ryanmcnally93/little-strings/README.md

 16).
 I wanted the guitar-game button on the index page to react in a fun way to kids when hovered over.
 Simple CSS hover changes were simply not working.
 I tried to say that when one element was hovered over it affected another, as although the button is hovered over, the circles change colour too.

-I decided the best way to achieve this was to write some JavaScript for the circles and normal css for the button.
+I decided the best way to achieve this was to write some JavaScript for the circles and normal CSS for the button.

 <img src="assets/images/readme-images/fix-16.png" width="75%" alt="JavaScript used on index.html" style="display: inherit; margin: auto; border-radius: 25px;">